Benjamin Powell

-Benjamin W. "Ben" Powell (born 1978) is the director of the Free Market Institute at Texas Tech University and Professor of Economics at Texas Tech University's Rawls College of Business.
-He is also a junior fellow at the Independent Institute and the South American Editor of the Review of Austrian Economics.
+Benjamin W. "Ben" Powell (born 1978) is the director of the Free Market Institute at Texas Tech University and professor of economics at Texas Tech University's Rawls College of Business.
+He is also a junior fellow at the Independent Institute and the South American editor of the Review of Austrian Economics.

 Biography

-Benjamin Powell earned his B.A. in Art History from the University of Massachusetts Lowell and his M.A. and Ph.D. in Economics from George Mason University.
+Benjamin Powell earned his B.A. in art history from the University of Massachusetts Lowell and his M.A. and Ph.D. in economics from George Mason University.
 He is a professor of the Introduction to Business course at Texas Tech University's Rawls College of Business and the director of the Free Market Institute at Texas Tech University.
 Previously, he was an associate professor of economics at Suffolk University and an assistant professor of economics at San Jose State University.
-He has performed numerous other professional roles in the past including director of the Center on Entrepreneurial Innovation at the Independent Institute., President of Association of Private Enterprise Education, North American Editor of the Review of Austrian Economics, Senior Economist at the Beacon Hill Institute, Editorial Board Member at the Journal of Private Enterprise, and host and co-executive producer of KTTZ Channel 5 Lubbock's – a PBS affiliate – Free to Exchange.
+Other past role have included director of the Center on Entrepreneurial Innovation at the Independent Institute, President of Association of Private Enterprise Education, North American editor of the Review of Austrian Economics, senior economist at the Beacon Hill Institute, editorial board member at the Journal of Private Enterprise, and host and co-executive producer of KTTZ Channel 5 Lubbock's – a PBS affiliate – Free to Exchange.